w3c/cg-council/proposals/cg-lifecycle.md

 ### Specifications

 * The fact that a CG is dormant (and why) is an important piece of information to communicate around any Specification being developed by the CG.
-To avoid confusion, it would help to communicate clearly in every Specification developed by the CG what the community should expect.
+To avoid confusion, it would help to communicate clearly in every Specification developed by the CG what the community should expect (e.g, the specification is not likely to change while the group is dormant).
 This might be achieved by simple status section update.

 ## Implementation